 It is good to avoid having a bunch of stuff up above the workplane.
-Sure, the far right piece has to be up off the work plane, but all the stuff in the middle should generally stay on the work plane.
 Anything that is raised up makes the 3D printer print scaffolding which takes more time and then makes your final project less pretty (because we have to break the scaffolding off with pliers.)